AhmedMaherSec/bandit-writeups/Level8→Level9.md

   - `uniq -c` → displays the number of occurrences of each line.

 - I learned that `uniq` works properly only on sorted data, because it compares only adjacent lines.
 Therefore, it is usually used with the `sort` command.
-  -`sort` (without options) → sorts lines in a file in ascending order.
+  - `sort` (without options) → sorts lines in a file in ascending order.